Delivery address

 The benefits of porcelain paving

-If you’re looking to lay a patio or path, extend your kitchen or dining area, or if you just want an easy-to-maintain garden or driveway - porcelain paving will create the perfect outside area for entertaining, relaxing and alfresco dining.
+If you’re looking to lay a garden patio or path, extend your kitchen or dining area, or if you just want an easy-to-maintain garden or driveway - porcelain paving will create the perfect outside area for entertaining, relaxing and alfresco dining.
 As well as being strong and durable, porcelain has a range of additional benefits:

 • Scratch, stain and abrasion resistant - porcelain is fired at high temperatures with a hard glaze, making the slabs tough enough to stand up to heavy use